-This resource section provides many focused topical essays covering central stenosis in vivid detail.
+This resource section provides many focused topical essays covering central spinal stenosis in vivid detail.

 There are 3 main types of stenosis which occur in the human spine.

 Central canal stenosis affects the main passageway which contains the spinal cord in the cervical and thoracic levels and the cauda equina in the lumbar and sacral regions.
 When the term stenosis is used to refer to the spine, this is the variety being discussed, unless otherwise noted.

 However, there is also 2 other types, including lateral stenosis, in which the lateral recess is narrowed, and foraminal stenosis, in which one or more of the neuroforaminal spaces are decreased in size and patency.

 Spinal canal stenosis can become a serious health problem.
 However, not all cases are symptomatic and many people will never develop pain from stenosis.
 Learn more about spinal canal narrowing in the following research essays: